Jofiman/HotelTest/README.md

-# This is a Hotel Test, first version.
+# This is a Hotel Test

 I tried to do everything in Angular.